Kowal1616/simple-investing/README.md

 + Set the db
 + Define db classes

 Additionally I used *csv-importer.py* - a simple script to feed the db with csv structured data before first running my app.
+To reach 30 years history I have extanded etfs historical returns with indexes and at some cases simulated results based od avarage long term returns.

 #### **Step-by-step - Process explained**

-1. App is set to fetch data (etfs prices) from two different online sources (one via API, one via library).
+1. `get_etfs_data` function - App is set to fetch data (etfs prices) from two different online sources (one via API, one via library).
-2. A db table storing historical prices is appended with new data.
-To reach 30 years history I have extanded etfs historical returns with indexes and at some cases simulated results based od avarage long term returns.
+2. `append_etfs_prices` function - A db table storing historical prices is appended with new data.
-3. Etfs annual yeilds are computed and updated to the db.
+3. `get_etfs_yields` function and `update_etfs_yields` function - Etfs annual yeilds are computed and updated to the db.
+I decided to use CAGR (Compound Annual Growth Rate) as it is really good at showing how different investments have performed over time.
-4. Portfolios annual uields are computed (based on etfs yields) and updated to the db.
+4. `get_portfolio_returns` function and `update_portfolios_returns` function - Portfolios annual yields are computed (based on etfs yields) and updated to the db.
-5. Inflation cumulative rates are computed for 5, 10, 20 and 30 years periods.
+5. `get_inflation` function and `update_inflation` function - Inflation cumulative rates are computed for 5, 10, 20 and 30 years periods.
 Those are updated to the db.
-6. Portfolios historical results are computed to be later used to compute max drawdowns (biggest loss in set period of time - good indicator to show investment risk) over set periods of time (5, 10, ...).
+6. `get_portfolios_results` function, `get_portfolios_drawdown` function and `update_portfolios_drawdown` function - Portfolios historical results are computed to be later used to compute max drawdowns (biggest loss in set period of time - good indicator to show investment risk) over set periods of time (5, 10, ...).
 Those are updated to the db.
 7. App is displaying chosen db data on the web page.

 #### **Re 1:**